nasa-fornax/fornax-images/introduction.md

 # Latest Changes

 ## 25.0903
-- Rebuild to pick the new deployed notebook kernels: ztf_ps1_crossmatch and spectra_collector.
+- Rebuild to pick the new deployed notebook kernels: `ztf_ps1_crossmatch` and `spectra_collector`.
 - Make the fornax-notebooks read-only.
-Modified notebooks needs to be saved elsewhere.
+Modified notebooks need to be saved elsewhere.
 - Bug fixes (issues #87, #86).

 ## 25.0829